scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerAKS.md

 2. Update the database configuration in  scalardb-custom-values.yaml  sections as specified in [configure Scalar DB guide](./ConfigureScalarDB.md).

-3. Run the Helm commands on the bastion to install Scalar DB server on AKS.
+3. Run the Helm commands on the bastion to install the Scalar DB server on AKS.

    ```console
     # Add Helm charts